r-lib/covr/README.md

 # FAQ #
 ## Will covr work with testthat, RUnit, etc... ##
-Covr should be compatible with _any_ testing framework, it uses `tools::testInstalledPackage()` to run your packages tests.
+Covr should be compatible with any testing package, it uses `tools::testInstalledPackage()` to run your packages tests.

 ## Will covr work with alternative compilers such as ICC ##